pbrezina/sssd-tests-poc/docs/running-tests.rst

 ********************************

-Even though our tests are run locally with ``pytest``, they actually run commands on remote machine to make the setup more flexible and avoid changing anything on your host.
-We will use environment provided by `sssd-ci-containers`_ in this example, however you can also setup your own machines and provide custom multihost configuration.
+Even though our tests are run locally with ``pytest``, they actually run commands on remote machines to make the setup more flexible and avoid changing anything on your host.
+We will use the environment provided by `sssd-ci-containers`_ in this example, however you can also setup your own machines and provide custom multihost configuration.

 .. _sssd-ci-containers: https://github.com/SSSD/sssd-ci-containers